AlexHibo/AlexHibo/README.md

 ## 👋 Hi there!👋

-I'm **Alex**, a student passionate about Machine Learning, Data Science and Mathematics .
+I'm **Alex**, a student passionate about Machine Learning, Data Science and Mathematics.
 I thrive on challenges and enjoy turning complex problems into simple solutions.
 Welcome to my GitHub profile!
+I'm also interested in sport (rugby), chess and video game.

 ## 🤝 About Me